team-checkr/fsharp-starter/README.md

 We recommend reguarly pushing your work to this repository; your last push before the deadline will count as your submission.

 Every time you push your solutions to this repository, the evaluation tool will analyze it and produce feedback for you.
-You can inspect the generated feedback on the GitLab page of your reposiroty in the `result` branch.
+You can inspect the generated feedback on the GitLab page of your repository in the `result` branch.

 ![TODO: add screenshot]()